Wealthify doesn't support your browser

 Reading time: 5 mins

 Putting money away is always a good idea, giving you something to fall back on and helping to build up savings for things you really want.
-But if you want to give your money even more potential, it could be worth thinking about investing in a Stocks and Shares ISA.

-You could make the most of tax -free investments
+You could make the most of tax-free investments

 You can still access your money